dynamox-s-a/developer-challenges/README.md

 6 - Bonus

 1. [ ] Implement unit tests for the application (let us know how to run them, otherwise we won't be able to evaluate).
-1. [ ] Implement your own back-end code (if you pick this option, you should use NodeJS).
+1. [ ] Implement your own back-end code.
+If you pick this option, write it using NodeJS JavaScript runtime (not Java, not PHP...).
+Although we also work with Python here, we are looking for JavaScript related skills in this test.
+1. [ ] If you choose to implement your own back-end, we encourage you to use either PostgreSQL or MongoDB as a persistence layer.
+1. [ ] If you choose to use PostgreSQL, use Prisma ORM (or even try Drizzle, or Kysely) to interact with PostgreSQL.
+1. [ ] If you choose to use MongoDB, use Mongoose ORM to interact with the database;
-1. [ ] Use Nest.js for the back-end (we are moving some services to that tool).
+1. [ ] Use Nest.js Framework for the back-end (we are moving some services to that tool).
 1. [ ] Use Nx to manage the whole application as a monorepo (we use that tool a lot here).
 1. [ ] Add e2e tests with Cypress (use it to test a full user flow).
 1. [ ] If you were provided with a baseline code, identify any areas of bad code or suboptimal implementations and refactor them.